Red-Rapious/Elements-LaTeX/README.md

 To do so, download the `PDF.js` library [here](https://github.com/mozilla/pdf.js/releases/download/v2.14.305/pdfjs-2.14.305-dist.zip), and add the extracted `pdfjs` folder in `elements-latex/src/libs`.

+Finally, the `code-input` submodules seems to be broken, so you'll need to install a previous version manually.
+Download the v1.0.3 [release here](https://github.com/WebCoder49/code-input/archive/refs/tags/v1.0.3.zip) and extract it in `elements-latex/src/libs/code-input-1.0.3`.
+I'll try to fix this submodule issue ASAP, sorry for the inconvenience.

 The final project structure should look as follows:

 ```